All Episodes

 He opened himself up to jokes and criticism through his own actions.

-I've criticized President Bush agreed with him more than not but he's made mistakes.
+I've criticized President Bush, agreed with him more than not, but he's made mistakes.

-you for example heard a man exercised by the terror drug dealers can inflict on a neighborhood if you listened to Ted Kennedy, you heard a man exercised by the terror law enforcement officials can inflict on a neighborhood.
+If you listened to Ted Kennedy, you heard a man exercised by the terror law enforcement officials can inflict on a neighborhood.

-Kennedy railed against Gestapo like tactics.
+Kennedy railed against Gestapo-like tactics.

-Patrick Leahy accused Alito of rendering decisions quote in a light most favorable to law enforcement he said that like that was a bad thing.
+Patrick Leahy accused Alito of rendering decisions, quote, in a light most favorable to law enforcement.

 There are many of us who think that's a good thing.

-And there lies the difference respect authority question authority.
+And there lies the difference.

-Final words in a moment don't forget to log on Rushlimbaugh.com and you'll see Rush pictures just being put up new ones uh every day with the rush out of the Bob Hope Desert classic the professor will be in tomorrow and uh it'll be a great listening in to Professor Walter Williams and then rush back in the big chair behind the uh golden microphone of the EIB Excellence and Broadcasting Network uh on Monday and I'm looking forward,
+The Professor will be in tomorrow, and it'll be great listening in to Professor Walter Williams and then Rush back in the big chair behind the golden microphone of the EIB Excellence in Broadcasting Network on Monday.

-Three hundred years ago, wouldn't you just love to sit down with him and get his take on America today?
+300 years ago, wouldn't you just love to sit down with him and get his take on America today?

 This is a great group of people.